Which of the following is considered a type of receivable in fina... | Study Prep in Pearson+

 1

-Understand the concept of receivables: In financial accounting, receivables represent amounts owed to a company by customers or other parties, typically arising from sales or services provided on credit.
+Understand the concept of receivables: In financial accounting, receivables represent amounts owed to a company by customers or other parties, typically arising from credit sales or other transactions.

-Analyze each option: Unearned Revenue refers to money received before goods or services are delivered, which is a liability, not a receivable.
-Accounts Payable represents amounts a company owes to suppliers, which is a liability.
-Prepaid Expenses are payments made in advance for goods or services, which are considered assets but not receivables.
+Analyze the options provided: Prepaid Expenses, Accumulated Depreciation, Unearned Revenue, and Accounts Receivable.
+Determine which of these fits the definition of a receivable.

-Focus on Accounts Receivable: Accounts Receivable is the correct type of receivable.
-It represents money owed to the company by customers for credit sales or services provided.
+Evaluate Prepaid Expenses: These are payments made in advance for goods or services to be received in the future.
+They are classified as assets but are not considered receivables because they do not represent amounts owed to the company.

 Watch next